How to report an accident at work

 3. Formal investigation

 Stage three is a formal investigation – it sounds more daunting than it is.
-The main components of your inquiry are gathering witness statements, taking pictures of the area the accident happened, and drawing out a detailed plan of what actually went on.
+The main components of your inquiry are gathering witness statements, taking pictures of the area where the accident happened, and drawing out a detailed plan of what actually went on.

 4. Is it reportable?